Incontinence Care

 Underpads

 These are smaller and come in 2 sizes.
-They are placed under the patient’s backside on the bed to prevent urine and fecal matter from leaking onto the bedsheets.
+Underpads can be placed under the patient’s backside on the bed to prevent urine and fecal matter from leaking onto the bedsheets.